auth0/Auth0.Android/README.md

 #### Passwordless Login

-This feature requires your Application to have the *Resource Owner* Legacy Grant Type enabled.
+This feature requires your Application to have a specific Grant Type enabled.
+If the [OIDC Conformant flag](#OIDC-Conformant-Mode) is enabled, the required Grant Type is *Passwordless OTP*.
+If instead the flag is disabled, the required Grant Type is *Resource Owner*.
 Check [this article](https://auth0.com/docs/clients/client-grant-types) to learn how to enable it.
-Note that Passwordless authentication *cannot be used* with the [OIDC Conformant Mode](#oidc-conformant-mode) enabled.

 Passwordless it's a 2 steps flow: